lecy/wells-dubois-protocol/index.md

 **In the News**

-As an example of how errors can be high-stakes, [violations of hijab laws come with serious consequences but questionable due process regarding algorithm veracity](https://www.deseret.com/utah/2023/1/11/23550122/iran-using-facial-recognition-techology-enforce-hijab-law):

-> Iran’s Headquarters for Promoting Virtue and Preventing Vice, Mohammad Saleh Hashemi Golpayegani, announced in an interview that the government was planning to use surveillance technology against women in public places following a new decree signed by the country’s hardline president, Ebrahim Raisi, on restricting women’s clothing.

 [Inside the secret list of websites that make AI like ChatGPT sound smart](https://www.washingtonpost.com/technology/interactive/2023/ai-chatbot-learning/)

 *AI chatbots have exploded in popularity over the past four months, stunning the public with their awesome abilities, from writing sophisticated term papers to holding unnervingly lucid conversations...
 They can mimic human speech because the artificial intelligence that powers them has ingested a gargantuan amount of text, mostly scraped from the internet.*